mengD/TestforEMC/question_2.md

 * Setup: BUI and CLI
 * Storage Platform:
 * Special Configuration:
-    1. Export to different OSs (Linux Solaris and Windows for supported version)
+    * Export to different OSs (Linux Solaris and Windows for supported version)
-    2. Exported 100 LUNs concurrently
+    * Exported 100 LUNs concurrently
-    3. Exported 1000 LUNs concurrently
+    * Exported 1000 LUNs concurrently
-* Expected Results: Successfully exported LUNs to a host (No errors or exceptions)
+* Expected Results:
+    1. Successfully exported LUNs to a host (No errors or exceptions)
+    2. Finished in acceptable time

 ***
 # Title: Un-export a LUN to a host